zzzprojects/docs/entityframework-classic.net/pages/features/query-filter.md

 Try it: [NET Core](https://dotnetfiddle.net/cgSy5d) | [NET Framework](https://dotnetfiddle.net/7cKY2x)

 ### Instance Query Filter
 You can create an **Instance Query Filter** after a context instance has been created.
 This filter will be specific to this context instance.
-If your context instance already has query filter both filters will be enabled.
+If your context instance already has a query filter both filters will be enabled.

 ```csharp
 using (var context = new EntityContext())